arillo/schnauze/Readme.md

     ./xrunner ios

-If you want to get a TestFlight invitation just e-mail us at we<at>arillo.net
+If you want to get a TestFlight invitation just e-mail us at we(at)arillo.net

-### Future develpment
+### Future development

 - Allow to reply audio snippets
 - Autoplay by walking through the city